BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/sd.md

 **Depths Warden's Barbed Shackles:** This ability should be interrupted but if it would happen to go through use Freedom immediately.

-**Dark Acolyte's Dark Bolt:** This cast becomes very dangerous the higher you go, Use Blinding Light to mass interrupt the casts.
+**Dark Acolyte's Dark Bolt:** This cast becomes very dangerous the higher you go, use Blinding Light to mass interrupt the casts.

 **Wicked Oppressor's Wrack Soul:** Use Hammer of Justice on this cast to mitigate damage if you don't have dispel available.

-**Gluttonous Tick's Drain Essenc:** Blinding Light and Hammer of Justice should be used frequently on these mobs whenever your group does not have interrupts available.
+**Gluttonous Tick's Drain Essence:** Blinding Light and Hammer of Justice should be used frequently on these mobs whenever your group does not have interrupts available.